-The Issuer and each of the Managers are required to comply with some or all of the Regulations.
-By purchasing, or making or accepting an offer to purchase, any Securities (or a beneficial interest in such Securities) from the Issuer and/or the Managers, each prospective investor represents, warrants, agrees with and undertakes to the Issuer and each of the Managers that:
+- (a) In the UK, the Financial Conduct Authority (FCA) Conduct of Business Sourcebook (COBS) requires, in summary, that the Securities should not be offered or sold to retail clients (as defined in COBS 3.4 and each a "retail client") in the UK. - (b) By purchasing, or making or accepting an offer to purchase, any Securities (or a beneficial interest in such Securities) from the Issuer and/or any of the Managers, each prospective investor represents, warrants, agrees with and undertakes to the Issuer and each of the Managers that: - (i) it is not a retail client in the UK; and

-- (a) it is not a retail client (as defined in MiFID II); - (b) whether or not it is subject to the Regulations, it will not, (i) sell or offer the Securities (or any beneficial interest therein) to retail clients (as defined in MiFID II) or (ii) communicate (including the distribution of these Listing Particulars) or approve an invitation or inducement to participate in, acquire or underwrite the Securities (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (within the meaning of MiFID II), and in selling or offering the Securities or making or approving communications relating to the Securities, it may not rely on the limited exemptions set out in the PI Instrument; and - (c) it will at all times comply with all applicable laws, regulations and regulatory guidance (whether inside or outside the EEA) relating to the promotion, offering, distribution and/or sale of the Securities (or any beneficial interests therein), including (without limitation) MiFID II and any other applicable laws, regulations and regulatory guidance relating to determining the appropriateness and/or suitability of an investment in the Securities (or any beneficial interests therein) by investors in any relevant jurisdiction.
+- (ii) it will not sell or offer the Securities (or any beneficial interest therein) to retail clients in the UK or communicate (including the distribution of these Listing Particulars) or approve an invitation or inducement to participate in, acquire or underwrite the Securities (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client in the UK. - (c) In selling or offering the Securities or making or approving communications relating to the Securities, you may not rely on the limited exemptions set out in COBS. - By purchasing, or making or accepting an offer to purchase, any Securities (or a beneficial interest in such Securities) from the Issuer and/or the Managers, each prospective investor represents, warrants, agrees with and undertakes to the Issuer and each of the Managers that: - (a) it is not a retail client (as defined in MiFID II); and - (b) it will not, (i) sell or offer the Securities (or any beneficial interest therein) to retail clients (as defined in MiFID II) in the EEA or communicate (including the distribution of these Listing Particulars) or approve an invitation or inducement to participate in, acquire or underwrite the Securities (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (within the meaning of MiFID II). - By purchasing, or making or accepting an offer to purchase, any Securities (or a beneficial interest in such Securities) from the Issuer and/or the Managers, each prospective investor represents, warrants, agrees with and undertakes to the Issuer and each of the Managers that if it is a purchaser in Singapore, it is an accredited investor or an institutional investor as defined in Section 4A of the SFA and it will not sell or offer the Securities (or any beneficial interest therein) to persons in Singapore other than such accredited investors or institutional investors. - The obligations in paragraphs 2, 3 and 4 above are in addition to the need to comply at all times with all other applicable laws, regulations and regulatory guidance (whether inside or outside the EEA or the UK) relating to the promotion, offering, distribution and/or sale of the Securities (or any beneficial interests therein), whether or not specifically mentioned in these Listing Particulars, including (without limitation) any requirements under MiFID II, the UK FCA Handbook or any other applicable laws, regulations and regulatory guidance as to determining the appropriateness and/or suitability of an investment in the Securities (or any beneficial interests therein) for investors in any relevant jurisdiction.